shapesmusic/Shapes-Basics-Draft/writing/chord-and-key-levels.md

 If you were to imagine a shape at the key level, it might be something like the shape that best describes the overall collection of notes across potentially multiple shape changes at the chord level.
 If you wanted to continue having the immediate experience of notes that fit or don't fit&mdash;which is the central experience of a shape&mdash;you would want to follow along with the chord level changes.
 But by staying at the key level, you will have taken a step outside of the experience of a shape, into a theoretical abstraction across multiple changing shapes.

 This kind of abstraction is a common occurrence in music notation, when the staff is mapped to a single key signature throughout a song, even though the song changes shapes.
-And it is also a common occurrence when we use the standard concept of key to describe an entire song.
+And it is also a common occurrence when we use an idea like key to describe an entire song.

-This is precisely why we need the shape and anchor to be two separate concepts, and not a hybrid concept, like key.
+This is precisely why the shape and anchor need to be two separate concepts, and not a hybrid concept like key.
 It allows us to recognize these different aspects of our musical experience independently, and to allow them to work at different levels of musical context, so that they remain connected to our immediate, intuitive experience.